brechmos/elodin-nn/README.md

 ## Processing

-The general idea is given a Hubble image (for example a thumbnail), create a cutout of it.
-Then this cutout image is passed through the Resnet50 calculator in order to determine the probability information based on ImageNet images.
-Then, given all the fingerprints, use the tSNE data reduction method (or other method) in order to calculate the similarity between the fingerprints, and therefore the similarity between the cutouts.
+The general idea is given a Hubble image (for example, a full-view thumbnail), create a cutout of it.
+Then pass the cutout through a pre-trained neural network to create a feature vector for the cutout.
+The pre-trained network used here are based on ones in Keras that are trained on the ImageNet dataset.
+Then, given all the feature vectors, use the tSNE data reduction method (or similar) to reduce the dimenionsality to a 2D dataset.
+The similarity of the dimensionaliy reduced data is used as a surrogate for the similarity of the cutouts.

 ### Simple example of the code